-Cod liver oil contains vitamin A, a vital nutrient for immune system function, cellular growth, eye health, and reproduction.
+Cod liver oil is an excellent source of vitamin A and vitamin D. Vitamin A is a vital nutrient for immune system function, cellular growth, eye health, and reproduction.
 It’s also rich in omega-3 fatty acids, which decrease blood clot formation and reduce inflammation in the body.

 Even more so, cod liver oil’s high vitamin D content is what distinguishes it from other fish oils.
 Scientists estimate that over a billion people worldwide are vitamin D deficient or insufficient.

 Vitamin D deficiency is linked to bone fractures in the elderly and abnormal brain development in offspring.
 It may also lead to the development of metabolic syndrome, which involves the combination of high blood pressure, high glucose levels, and high cholesterol.
 This can contribute to coronary heart disease, diabetes, and cancer.

 - Protein: 0 grams

 - Sugar: 0 grams